thwolter/riskgpt/docs/risk_categories.md

-# Get Categories
+# Risk Categories

-The `get_categories` chain identifies relevant risk categories for a project description using a language model.
+The `risk_categories_chain` identifies relevant risk categories for a project description using a language model.

 ## Input